 - Protect children's skin - it is thinner than that of adults.
 Ideally, wear a hat, but if not protect the tops of ears.

-Travelling to high altitude
+Health complications to do with high altitude

 If travelling to high altitude, the thinner air means that the sun's rays are intense.
 Severe sunburn can occur even if the temperature is very low.